anmalkov/minerkeeper/help.md

 # Use Telegram for notifications

 * Install [Telegram Messenger](https://telegram.org/) on your smart device or laptop
-* Add a bot to Telegram (just start chat): https://t.me/MinerKeeperBot, this bot will send you notifications from MinerKeeper installed on your rig
+* Add the MinerKeeperBot bot to your Telegram (just start chat): https://t.me/MinerKeeperBot, this bot will send you notifications from MinerKeeper installed on your rig and execute your commands
-* Use command '*/start*' for the **MinerKeeperBot** to get your unique chat ID
+* Use command '*/start*' (just type it) for the **MinerKeeperBot** to get your unique chat ID
 * Put this number in '*telegram*' -> '*chatId*' in config.json file
 * Change the value of '*telegram*' -> '*sendNotifications*' in config.json file to *true*
 * Run MinerKeeper.exe - you should receive a notification that MinerKeeper has been started